mlrun/mlrun/docs/change-log/_index.md

 ## v1.0.6

 ### Closed issues
-- Import from mlrun (1.0.4) fails with "ImportError: cannot import name dataclass_transform" (ML-2552)
-   Workaround for previous releases:
+- Import from mlrun fails with "ImportError: cannot import name dataclass_transform" (ML-2552) Workaround for previous releases:
    Install `pip install pydantic==1.9.2` after `align_mlrun.sh`.
    [View in Git](https://github.com/mlrun/mlrun/pull/).
 - MLRun FeatureSet was not not enriching with security context when running from the UI.
 [View in Git](https://github.com/mlrun/mlrun/pull/
-- Mlrun Accesskey presents as cleartext in the mlrun yaml, when the mlrun function is created by feature set request from the UI.
+- MlRun Accesskey presents as cleartext in the mlrun yaml, when the mlrun function is created by feature set request from the UI.
 [View in Git](https://github.com/mlrun/mlrun/pull/).

 ### See more